I'm currently in the process of creating sub-categories. Please excuse any disorder.

 Skater dress (princess dress): A style of competition costume with a loose skirt and tighter fitting bodice.
 These are worn for many reasons, including beginner costumes, adult costumes, between solo costumes, and blackout feiseanna.
 They can be dressed up with diamanté and designs, or plain black.

-The Slightly Insane Teaparty for Webfeisers with Diaries: The former playing ground where certain Webfeisers (see WEBFEISER for more information) would meet and plan what happened in their Webfeis (see WEBFEIS for information) dancer's diaries.
+Slightly Insane Teaparty for Webfeisers with Diaries, The: The former playing ground where certain Webfeisers (see WEBFEISER for more information) would meet and plan what happened in their Webfeis (see WEBFEIS for information) dancer's diaries.
 Was popular between 2001 and 2002.
 Visit it here, SITWD.
 (2022 update: Oh no, it appears the original board was spammed and the content lost.
 Try a Wayback Machine capture from 2004.)

 Sock glue: Does what it says on the tin.
 Designed to keep your poodle socks up.
 Used to be more necessary when poodle sock lengths were higher.
 The tell-tale ring of lint below the knee was the predecessor of the feis tan.